Jev1337/CS-Studies/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get started, You have to download a Pascal Compiler, I personally use PascalXE which is a free IDE.
+To get started, You have to download a Pascal Compiler, I personally use PascalXE (due to School regulations) which is a free IDE.
 To install PascalXE, you can find the link down below.
+One more thing I want to say that no Delphi can be involved in the Pascal Corrections!

 ### Prerequisites

-PascalXE (MOST STABLE VERSION):
+PascalXE (Latest Ones Cause Errors // Make sure to download this most stable one):
 * https://sourceforge.net/projects/pascalxe/files/Pascal%20XE-2.1.0.322-Setup.exe/download

 <!-- USAGE EXAMPLES -->